ncayllahua/GigisPizzaHOL/serverless/fn_discount_cloud_events_resource_principals.md

 ![](./images/fn-discount-campaign-cloud-events-principal/faas-create-function-policies02.png)

-Now you have a Dynamic Group created and ir can be used in the OCI Security Policies.
+Now you have a Dynamic Group created and it can be used in the OCI Security Policies.

 ### Security Policies with Dynamic Groups
 Next you must create the security policies for the recently created Dynamic Group.